python/cpython/Doc/tutorial/stdlib2.rst

 Decimal Floating Point Arithmetic
 =================================

-The :mod:`decimal` module offers a :class:`Decimal` datatype for decimal floating point arithmetic.
+The :mod:`decimal` module offers a :class:`~decimal.Decimal` datatype for decimal floating point arithmetic.
 Compared to the built-in :class:`float` implementation of binary floating point, the class is especially helpful for

 * financial applications and other uses which require exact decimal